rgreenblatt/neural-render/notes.md

 This may be related to test loss reporting issue.
 Might be related to distributed loader or fp16.
 Also, fix loss reporting in general and in distributed case.

+2020-05-31 15:11

+All runs in 5-30 have a bug which effects test/train error (failed to randomly partition samples correctly).
+Retrying now.